 The wonderful reality is that consumers are groomed to expect discounts in their inboxes, so they’ll be looking.
-Additionally, online shopping is a booming market with 40% of internet users shopping at least once a month, according to a Statista report.
+Additionally, online shopping is a booming market with 40% of internet users shopping several times per month, according to a Statista report.

 Of course, if you simply provide an unlimited time frame for someone to claim a discount, they will take it for granted and may not take you up on the opportunity.
 That’s why putting a time limit on your offer is important, it creates urgency.

 You may choose to send this timebound offer to a segment of your list that you are trying to re-engage with, for example.